joeytwiddle/sexy_scroller.vim/README.md

 Power users may prefer to lower MaxTime to 400, and set EasingStyle 1 or 3.
 This will make Vim feel more like normal (more responsive).

-== Issues ==
+# Issues

 - The script has trouble detecting a scroll event if the cursor did not move.
 This is because we listen for CursorMoved events; Vim does not provide any WindowScrolled event!

   If the script does fail to detect when a scroll occurs, it will eventually notice it later, when the cursor *does* move.
 This will trigger an animation later than expected from a point which we already left some time ago.
 This looks wrong!

-  Since this affects <C-E> and <C-Y>, we remap them to compensate.
+  Since this affects `<C-E>` and `<C-Y>`, we remap them to compensate.
 However if you have mapped any alternative keybinds or commands which scroll the page without moving the cursor, these will not work.
-A workaround is to append <BS><Space> to any such mappings, to move the cursor and move it back again!
+A workaround is to append `<BS><Space>` to any such mappings, to move the cursor and move it back again!

   Other keys similarly affected are the various `z` commands under |scroll-cursor|.
 They are hard to map.